13 Cost of Goods Sold (COGS) Statistics For eCommerce Stores

 Many eCommerce businesses struggle with accurate COGS tracking across platforms like Shopify and WooCommerce, which lack robust built-in COGS reporting.

 Labor costs directly tied to product handling may also be included, such as quality control inspection or assembly work.
-Storage costs become especially significant for seasonal products that require long-term warehousing.
+Storage costs become especially significant for seasonal products that require long-term warehousing, though these costs should usually be reviewed separately from product COGS unless your accounting method treats them as inventoriable costs.

 COGS Calculation Approaches